tomdaniels/forecaster/README.md

 ## Getting Started

-In the root directory of the project please install all dependancies and start the web server to view & play with the app:
+In the root directory of the project please install all dependancies and start the web server to view & play with the app.
+After you extract the files and open your terminal in the root directory you are ready to get started:

 ```bash
 npm install && npm run start